About STVDIO

 Q&A With Erica

 When I was younger, I was very quickly a painter at heart, and most of the work I submitted to RISD were paintings.
-I was accepted into design school, and after a year of Foundation Studies ( Color Theory, Sculpture, and Drawing ) I chose to go into Jewelry because it was something I didn’t know how to do.
+I was accepted into design school, and after a year of Foundation Studies ( Color Theory, Sculpture, and Drawing ) I chose to go into Jewelry because it was always something I was fascinated by, but not something I knew how to do, properly.
 I really liked that Jewelry was a trade, and something that I couldn’t learn on my own.

 If you’ve followed my work for a long time I think it would come as no surprise that I’m inspired by flowers, and soft natural forms like handwoven braids.
 A lot of those early concepts were inspired by trips to the MET looking at the details in ancient Roman, Greek and Etruscan jewelry.
 I love looking through different museum archives, vintage cartier and bvlgari books, and antiquing.
 There are a lot of details in jewelry from the past, in the handmade settings and constructions that you can learn a lot from, and I like to nod to those details in my own work, while exploring more contemporary silhouettes, with a STVDIO touch.